mayank-75/Algorithms/README.md

 - These are questions which I have solved and encountered during my placement preparation for IT companies and found them         important and useful for revising different data structures concepts.

-- Will be adding more questions as I solve them.
+- Will continue to add more questions as I solve them.

 *These questions can be used as reference if you are preparing for coding rounds for IT companies.*